-In order to reduce the risk of transmission of bloodborne pathogens and to reduce exposure to infectious diseases and environmental hazards, the Centers for Disease b.
-Gloves

-Control and Prevention (CDC) recommends the use of "Standard Precautions" when dealing with all patients by treating all blood and potentially infectious material (semen, vaginal secretions, synovial, pleural, peritoneal, pericardial, cerebrospinal, and amniotic fluids) with appropriate precautions.
+In order to reduce the risk of transmission of blood borne pathogens and to reduce exposure to infectious diseases and environmental hazards, the Centers for Disease Control and Prevention (CDC) recommends the use of "Standard Precautions" when working with all patients and follow "Transmission-based Precautions" when treating all blood and other potentially infectious material including droplet, fluids and secretions.
+Students are required to follow the clinical site policy and procedure regarding appropriate personal protective equipment.
 These precautions include:

+Standard Precautions for All Patient Care | Basics | Infection

+Control Transmission-Based Precautions | Basics | Infection Control

+National Clinician Consultation Center

+A. Handwashing

-- a.
-Handwashing - Wash hands prior to and immediately after examining/ treating every patient - Hands must be washed as soon as possible after touching blood, body fluids, excretions and contaminated objects even if gloves have been worn - Hands must be washed between patients and after removing gloves and other protective equipment
+- Wash hands prior to and immediately after examining/ treating every patient - Hands must be washed as soon as possible after touching blood, body fluids, excretions, and contaminated objects even if gloves have been worn - Hands must be washed between patients and after removing gloves and other protective equipment